rpaano/Unity-Projects/README.md

 # Unity-Projects
 All the Unity Project I will create will be uploaded here.
+For more in depth details in each project they have there own designated repository.